yusuf231217/CODSOFT-1/README.md

-# CODSOFT this is an task repository for my internship at CODSOFT
+This is an task repository for my internship at CODSOFT